 Robert Rickert earned his Ph.D. in Immunology from the University of North Carolina, Chapel Hill in 1992.
 He trained as a postdoctoral fellow at The Institute for Genetics in Cologne, Germany.
 In 1997, Dr. Rickert was appointed as an Assistant Professor in the Division of Biological Science at the University of California, San Diego.
 In 2004, Dr. Rickert was recruited to Sanford Burnham Prebys Medical Discovery Institute as an Associate Professor.
-He is currently a Professor and Director of the Tumor Microenvironment and Cancer Immunology Program.
-He also serves as the Director of Academic Affairs.
+He served as Professor and Director of the Tumor Microenvironment and Cancer Immunology Program, Associate Dean, and Director of Academic Affairs until being recruited to Pfizer in 2017.
+At Pfizer, he is the SVP and Chief Scientific Officer for Cancer Immunology Discovery, Pfizer Oncology R&D.

 Daniel earned his Bachelor’s degree in Neuroscience at University of California, Riverside.
 He is now learning Immunology by helping out the students and postdocs with their projects.
 He also makes sure that the lab is well supplied and well fed.